eyaldavidsz/MacRPC-Auto/README.md

 ---

-Made with the help of Google Gemini, Github Copilot.
+Made with the help of Gemini, Copilot.

+I hope you have fun with this!